Different diets for dogs

 Homemade diet

-Home cooked diets for dogs are growing in popularity, with increasing numbers of owners cooking real, freshly made “people food” for their dogs.
-In general, home prepared diets are more expensive than commercially available diets, and of course, they are also more time consuming to prepare.
-Owners also need to be aware which human foods are safe for dogs, and which are in fact toxic and must be avoided.
-Learn about good and bad human foods – what to feed and what not to feed your dog here.
+Home cooked diets for dogs are growing in popularity, with increasing numbers of pet parents now cooking real, freshly made “people food” for their dogs.
+In general, home prepared diets can be more expensive than commercially available diets, and of course, they are also more time consuming to prepare.
+Pet owners also need to be aware which human foods are safe for dogs, and which can be toxic and must be avoided.

 Disadvantages include preparation time, variable quality control and diet consistency, a higher cost than dry dog food, and the difficulty in formulating and preparing a nutritionally complete and balanced diet.
 In fact, the main reason many people are afraid to feed a home prepared diet, even if they believe that their dogs would benefit from it, is their uncertainty about what nutrients dogs require and in what quantity to keep them healthy.